 - Cut the asparagus into 2-inch segments.

-- Prepare the dressing by whisking the lemon, olive oil, mustard, honey, garlic powder together.
+- Prepare the dressing by whisking the lemon, olive oil, mustard, honey, garlic powder together in a large bowl.
 Salt and pepper to taste.

 - Add the cut asparagus, red onion, feta, and parsley to the bowl and toss it together.